pursuit-curriculum/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 ```

-We will also require more information from our app to make the API call.
-We need to know where to make the API call and the `id` of the bookmark.
+We will also require more information from the user to make the API call.
+We need to know the `id` of the bookmark for the show view.
 The `id` of the bookmark will come from the URL.

 ```js
 import { useState, useEffect } from "react";